SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-cli.rst

     $ renku run --name run-analysis python run_analysis.py input_file.csv output_file.csv

-If you need to distinguish renku arguments from those of your script, use ``--`` to mark when the renku arguments end and the script command start.
+If you need to distinguish ``renku`` arguments from your script's arguments, use ``--`` to mark where the Renku arguments end and the script command starts.

 .. code-block:: console